GGChe/Stress-Monitoring-Device/README.md

   : Designing PCB and Website architecture development.

 ### Publication
+Check our publication in Hackaday.

 [<img src="https://user-images.githubusercontent.com/46483800/56085357-98ba3e00-5e39-11e9-9d22-95d3b9b24ce1.png" width="130">](https://hackaday.io/project/164972-free-stress-gaming)

 ### SNS
+In our socialmedia you can find some demos and video explanations of how the system works.
 [<img src="https://user-images.githubusercontent.com/46483800/56038160-29552900-5d29-11e9-81a1-04e26ac6b5c5.jpg" width="50">](https://www.youtube.com/channel/UC1Y8QuR_0B8nRpyRaub2-ag)
 [<img src="https://user-images.githubusercontent.com/46483800/56040715-eb5b0380-5d2e-11e9-84c1-765cc2f00ddd.jpg" width="50">](https://www.instagram.com/free_stress_gaming/)

+### Credits

+This project used the current driver uploaded in mbed for other purposes, we fixed some errors for the VEML6030 use in RPI and we had to recode some sections of the driver.

+We also wannt to thanks our mate Cheng who was really helpful in the lab.

 ### License